Héctor Hugo Eugui: Managerial career

 After retiring from playing, Eugui became a football manager.
 During his time at Ciudad Juarez, Eugui helped ht team not to be relegated to Primera A, and the team advanced to the Clausura 2009 semifinals after they eliminated defending champions Club Toluca, but they were eliminated by CF Pachuca by an aggregate score of 4–3.
 For the next tournament after 10 games and only just tied four games and lost six without a win he was sacked.
 He managed Ciudad Juarez in 44 games, won 12, tied 12 and lost 15.

 On 17 May 2011, Eugui was named the new coach of Toluca for the Apertura 2011 season.
 In 17 games, he managed to win four, tie eight, and lose win games.
 After the season ended, Eugui was sacked from the team.

 On 13 November 2017, he was named the manager of Potros UAEM for the Clausura 2018 season.
 At the end of the season Eugui left his post at UAEM and announced his retirement.

 In November 2024, Eugui returned to coaching activity when he was appointed manager of Correcaminos UAT, occupying the position for the third time.
-On September 2025 he was sacked due to poor results.
+In September 2025 he was sacked due to poor results.